BenSolus/master-thesis/README.md

 # My master thesis

-This is the git repository for the source code of my master thesis *"An efficient implementation of the Green cross approximation method on GPUs"* based on [Approximation of integral operators by Green quadrature and nested cross approximation](https://link.springer.com/article/10.1007/s00211-015-0757-y) and building on the implementation of the [Green cross approximation for boundary element methods](https://arxiv.org/abs/1510.07244) for the
+This is the git repository for the source code of my master thesis *"An efficient solver for the Green cross approximation method on GPUs"* based on [Approximation of integral operators by Green quadrature and nested cross approximation](https://link.springer.com/article/10.1007/s00211-015-0757-y) and building on the implementation of the [Green cross approximation for boundary element methods](https://arxiv.org/abs/1510.07244) for the